zkf85/zkf85.github.io/_posts/2016-11-06-Photomania-Demo-Note.md

 ---
 layout: post
 title: "iOS7 CS193P 13/14 Photomania Demo Note"
-category: iOS
+category: iOS Development
-tag: [ios, core data, multitask, UITableView, delegate]
+tag: [ios, core data, multitask, uitableview, delegate]
 ---
 <div class = "message">
 This might be the toughest and the biggest demo in this iOS course.
 Here I put my note collection here as reference for later use.